ltfschoen/meetups/events/20250524-polkadot-popup-sydney/agreement.md

 The following acknowledgments should be added as required questions in the event registration platform (e.g., Meetup, EventBrite, Luma) that must be checked before an organizer can accept an attendee:

 - [ ] I confirm I am of legal age in my jurisdiction
-- [ ] I have read and understood this Agreement in its entirety
+- [ ] I have read and understood the Agreement associated with this event in its entirety that is provided at the Document Link specified in the Document Control section
-- [ ] I understand this is a legally binding document
+- [ ] I understand that the Agreement at the link provided in the previous question is a legally binding document
-- [ ] I am entering into this Agreement voluntarily
+- [ ] I am entering into the Agreement that was provided at the link in the previous question voluntarily
-- [ ] I understand English or have had this document translated
+- [ ] I understand English or have had the Agreement document that was provided at the link in the previous question translated

 ### Record of Acceptance